mechmotum/mechmotum.github.io/content/pages/guide.rst

 - Get campus card access to the bicycle lab and bicycle lab storage (if needed).
 These can be requested from Jason.
 Ask for a tour of the space from a current lab member before you start working there.
+- Request access to the lab's shared Google Drive.
 - See the `recommended reading list <#recommended-reading>`_ below for some reading materials to get you started.